opendocsg/slw-judgments-backfill/2015_SGCA_26/report.md

 have no interest in the third respondent’s money, and that it is in fact the first and second respondents who seek to manipulate her for financial gain.

 4       The application was heard at first instance by a Senior District Judge in the Family Court (“the SDJ”), who agreed with the appellants and found that the third respondent lacked decision-making capacity.
 The appellants were duly appointed as the third respondent’s deputies.
-The SDJ’s written decision was published as [2012] SGDC 489 (“the First Instance GD”).
+The SDJ’s written decision was published as <span class="citation">[2012] SGDC 489</span> (“the First Instance GD”).
 All three respondents appealed and the matter went before the High Court judge below (“the Judge”).
-In her judgment reported as _Re BKR_ [2013] 4 SLR 1257 (“the Judgment”) the Judge reversed the decision of the SDJ.
+In her judgment reported as _Re BKR_ <span class="citation">[2013] 4 SLR 1257</span> (“the Judgment”) the Judge reversed the decision of the SDJ.
 The appellants now appeal to this court.

 5       As this is a long judgement, it may be of assistance to the reader if we signposted it by providing a broad outline of how its contents have been organised: